PrairieWaltz/-CtlAltDeceased-/README.md

 # /CtlAltDeceased/

 PROJECT:
-A collaborative blog project that probably ran a train on your mother last night.
+A collaborative blog that probably ran a train on your mother last night.